matinbhdrn77/greenlight/README.md

 We have multiple goroutines accessing the map concurrently, we’ll need to protect access to the map by using a mutex to prevent race conditions.

+We must delete old rate limiter from map => record the last seen time for each client.
+We can then run a background goroutine in which we periodically delete any clients that we haven’t been seen recently from the clients map.